fsfe/reuse-docs/tutorial.md

 # SPDX-Copyright: 2019 Free Software Foundation Europe e.V.
 # SPDX-License-Identifier: CC-BY-SA-4.0

-title: Tutorial: How to become REUSE compliant
+title: "Tutorial: How to become REUSE compliant"
 ---

 This tutorial explains the basic methods of how to make a software project REUSE